Roman Maev

 Roman Grigorievich Maev (Russian: Роман Григорьевич Маев), (born 1945 in Moscow) is a Canadian professor of physics at the University of Windsor (Windsor, Ontario), distinguished university professor, the Foreign Member of the Russian Academy of Sciences (RAS) (2019), full professor in physics (2005), Dr. Sc.
 (2002), Ph.
 D. (1973).
-Dr. Maev is the founding director of the Institute for Diagnostic Imaging Research at the University of Windsor.
+Maev is the founding director of the Institute for Diagnostic Imaging Research at the University of Windsor.

-Dr. Maev is one of Canada's prominent solid-state physicists and educators and is a recognized expert in physical acoustics, ultrasonic and nonlinear acoustical imaging, nanostructured advanced materials and biomaterials, additive manufacturing, instrumentations for medical diagnostics, and art and culture heritage analysis.
+Maev is one of Canada's prominent solid-state physicists and educators and is a recognized expert in physical acoustics, ultrasonic and nonlinear acoustical imaging, nanostructured advanced materials and biomaterials, additive manufacturing, instrumentations for medical diagnostics, and art and culture heritage analysis.

-Dr. Maev is also the founding President and CEO of Tessonics Group, a global leader specializing in design, development and production of ultrasonic equipment for industrial and medical applications.
-It was founded in 2003 and currently Tessonics Group is operating through its independently functioning branches in twelve countries around the world with the headquarters located in Windsor, Canada.
+Maev is also the founding President and CEO of Tessonics Group, a global leader specializing in design, development and production of ultrasonic equipment for industrial and medical applications.

-Since 2008, Dr. Maev has been serving as Honorary Consul of the Russian Federation in Windsor (Canada, Ontario).
+Since 2008, Maev has been serving as Honorary Consul of the Russian Federation in Windsor (Canada, Ontario).